nomad-software/nomad.uk.net/markdown/articles/more-hidden-treasure-in-the-d-standard-library.md

 ### predSwitch

 This function returns one of a defined collection of expressions based on the value of a switch expression.
-While this sounds quite complicated, here’s a simple example implementing the standard [fizzbuzz](https://en.wikipedia.org/wiki/Fizz_buzz) program.
+While this sounds quite complicated, here's a simple example implementing the standard [fizzbuzz](https://en.wikipedia.org/wiki/Fizz_buzz) program.

 <script src="https://gist.github.com/nomad-software/5cf58ca213f0a112228c441163ab8ff7.js"></script>

 The `predSwitch` function takes one template parameter, which defines a [predicate](https://en.wikipedia.org/wiki/Predicate_(mathematical_logic)).
 This predicate is used to choose which expression to return from the function.
 The first function parameter is a switch expression, which will replace the `a` in the predicate.
 (This is shown in the above example as the `input` variable using [UFCS](https://en.wikipedia.org/wiki/Predicate_(mathematical_logic))).
 The next parameters are [variadic](https://en.wikipedia.org/wiki/Variadic_function) and define pairs of test expressions and return expressions.
 In the above code `15` will replace the `b` in the predicate, while its pair `"fizzbuzz"` defines the return expression if the predicate evaluates to true depending on the value of `input`.
 Many pairs can be defined and the last parameter is the default return expression if there are no matches.

-At first glance it looks like it’s just a reimplementation of an [if](https://en.wikipedia.org/wiki/Conditional_(computer_programming)#If.E2.80.93then.28.E2.80.93else.29) or [switch](https://en.wikipedia.org/wiki/Switch_statement) statement until you realise the function parameters can actually be expressions and all variadic arguments are evaluated [lazily](https://en.wikipedia.org/wiki/Lazy_evaluation).
+At first glance it looks like it's just a reimplementation of an [if](https://en.wikipedia.org/wiki/Conditional_(computer_programming)#If.E2.80.93then.28.E2.80.93else.29) or [switch](https://en.wikipedia.org/wiki/Switch_statement) statement until you realise the function parameters can actually be expressions and all variadic arguments are evaluated [lazily](https://en.wikipedia.org/wiki/Lazy_evaluation).
 This helps write cleaner code where before it would be littered with conditional statements.
 [View Documentation](https://dlang.org/phobos/std_algorithm_comparison.html#.predSwitch).

 ## std.bitmanip